forestvpn/cli/src/actions/README.md

 func (w AuthClientWrapper) ListLocations(country string) error
 ```

-ListLocations is a function to get the list of locations available for user.
+ListLocations is a function to get the list of locations available for profile.

 See https://github.com/forestvpn/api-client-go/blob/main/docs/GeoApi.md#listlocations for more information.